If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 - Marking – logos, serial numbers, barcodes on metal

-- Surface prep – finishing the surface so it’s ready for paint or powder coat
+- Surface prep – cleaning and preparing the surface for paint or powder coat

 CO₂, Fiber and 6-in-1: How They Fit Together

-On social media it often sounds like CO₂ and fiber lasers are “competitors”.
-In reality, they are tools for different jobs:
+On social media it often sounds like CO₂ and fiber lasers are “competitors.”
+In real shops, they are tools for different jobs.
+The fastest way to choose is to start from materials and product types.

 | Tool | Best For | Not Great For | GWEIKE Option |